MZRCode/mzrdb/README.md

 </p>
 </div>

-## Update
+## New version 1.4.0!
-- Fixed issues with Mongodb!
+- setAdapter function fixed!
-- setSeperator function added!
+- find function added!
-- moveToMongo function fixed!
+- type function updated!

 ## About
 - **Designed for Beginners:** The mzrdb module simplifies working with databases for new programmers.
 It provides an intuitive key-value interface, making data storage and retrieval a breeze.